 In geography, a sound is a large sea or ocean inlet that is larger than a bay.
 Sounds are generally larger than fjords, something we tend to associate with Scandinavia, and are sometimes considered lagoons.
 In the case of the Outer Banks, these large stretches of water usually separate islands or peninsulas from the mainland.
 There are five sounds that border the Outer Banks: the Currituck Sound, the Albemarle Sound, the Croatan Sound, the Roanoke Sound, and the Pamlico Sound.

 Let's begin with the northernmost sound of the outer banks, the Currituck Sound.
 The Currituck Sound connects the Albemarle sound with Norfolk and Virginia Beach's Back Bay.
 According to outerbanks.com, "The Currituck Sound is a nature lover's playground, offering ample access to wide open spaces of shallow, easy to navigate open water, dense thickets of maritime forest, and small, marshy islands that are covered in wildlife.

-Moving south down the Outer Banks is the Albermarle Sound.
+Moving south down the Outer Banks is the Albemarle Sound.
 This sound feeds East Lake in the Dare County mainland, Bull Bay near Columbia, and Swan Bay at the edge of Plymouth.
 This sound is very wide and crosses sections of US-65 and US-158.
-The Albermarle Sound IS soundside for most of the central Outer Banks-Kitty Hawk, Kill Devil Hills, and Nags Head.
+The Albemarle Sound IS soundside for most of the central Outer Banks-Kitty Hawk, Kill Devil Hills, and Nags Head.

-Lastly, and furthest south, is the Pamlico Sound.
+Lastly, and furthest south, you'll find the Pamlico Sound.
 This is the water you see opposite oceanside on Hatteras and Ocracoke Islands.
 This sound offers some of the best kiteboarding and windsurfing in the world.

 Should I stay on the sound in the Outer Banks?